solo-io/dev-portal-starter/README.md

 In Keycloak, it may look like:
 `<your-keycloak-url>/realms/<your-realm>/protocol/openid-connect/logout`

+#### VITE_OIDC_AUTH_CODE_CALLBACK

+This is optional, and only needed if you deploy this app in your mesh and use an `oidcAuthorizationCode` `config` in your Gloo Platform `ExtAuthPolicy`.
+If so, this is your `ExtAuthPolicy`'s `oidcAuthorizationCode.callback` property, and will be the callback route for logging in.
+In this case, the other environment variables do not need to be set.

 ## Troubleshooting Keycloak

 In your Keycloak administration console, make sure that "Direct Access Grants" is enabled in your client settings, and "Web Origins" is set to `*`